ClinGen/LoadData/data/README.md

-Data files required for uploading into ClinGen db
+This directory holds data files required for uploading into ClinGen db